TheRenegadeCoder/sample-programs-website/sources/programs/baklava/gnu-make/how-to-implement-solution.md

 ### Built-In Numeric Functions

-GNU has a few function that deal with numbers:
+GNU has a few functions that deal with numbers:

 * [words][4]
 * [wordlist][5]